-Keep Alert, a brand monitoring site based in France, published a study (here) of decisions under the Uniform Domain Name Dispute Resolution Policy (UDRP) in 2011.
+Keep Alert, which had been engaged in brand monitoring, published a study (here) of decisions under the Uniform Domain Name Dispute Resolution Policy (UDRP) in 2011.
 The study is a treasure trove of useful and noteworthy information, including the following:

 1. The arbitration tribunal at the World Intellectual Property Organization (WIPO) handled the most UDRP cases in 2011: 2,764.